ThePhenomenon1/IMBD-Database/README.md

 # IMBD-Database
 Creating your own dataset.
 This is fundamental Data Science.
 We execute this Data Science project by scraping multiple pages of data from the Internet Movie Database (IMDB) website, in a single script, to fetch IMDB's top 100 movies metadata.
 We utilize the software packages Beautiful Soup4 and requests.

-Incidentally, the requests library is integral if you want to build a pure Django Application Programming Interface (API).
+Incidentally, the requests library is integral if you want to build a pure Python Application Programming Interface (API).

 This is the targeted metadata: